Sirivennela Seetharama Sastry

 Sirivennela Seetharama Sastry (born Chembolu Seetharama Sastry; 20 May 1955 – 30 November 2021) was an Indian poet and lyricist known for his works in Telugu cinema and Telugu theatre.
-He acquired the stage name Sirivennela after writing the lyrics for K. Viswanath's directorial film of the same name in 1986.
-Sastry has garnered several awards including eleven state Nandi Awards and four Filmfare Awards South for his work.
-He has penned lyrics for over 3000 songs until 2020.
-In 2019, he was awarded the Padma Shri, the fourth-highest civilian award in India, for his contributions towards the field of arts and aesthetics.
+He acquired the stage name Sirivennela after writing the lyrics for the 1986 film of same name.
+Sastry has garnered several awards including eleven Nandi Awards and six Filmfare Awards South for his work the most by any south Indian lyricist.
+He had penned lyrics for over 3,000 songs until 2020.
+In 2019, he was awarded the Padma Shri, the fourth-highest civilian award in India, for his contributions to the field of arts and aesthetics.

 Early life

-Chembolu Seetharama Sastry was born on 20 May 1955 in Anakapalli in Andhra Pradesh, India.
+Seetharama Sastry was born on 20 May 1955 in Anakapalli in Andhra Pradesh.
+He spent his early years in Kakinada, where he developed his literary skills under the guidance of his father, Chembolu Venkata Yogi, a polyglot.
+Kakinada's vibrant literary scene also influenced his growth through interactions with local writers.

+He completed his schooling at the Municipal School in Anakapalli and pursued intermediate studies in Kakinada.
+Sastry later joined MBBS but discontinued due to financial constraints.
+He then enrolled in a Master of Arts (MA) program at Andhra University, Visakhapatnam.